daattali/beautiful-jekyll/_posts/2021-10-11-vmworld-2021-announcements-recap.md

 * **Accelerated Ransomware recovery with File-level recovery**: You can restore files from various snapshots at different point in time into a restore point at another time to shorten the time to recover a virtual machine after a ransomware attack.
 * **Integrated and simple data protection for VMware Cloud on AWS**: VMC on AWS will now be able to leverage data protection in a unified DR, ransomware, and foundational backup-restore solution.

+### Project Arctic and Cascade

+Those two projects work hand in hand to address the needs of Operations teams and DevOps teams. **Project Arctic** will look after Ops teams by making vSphere "Cloud aware" by bringing connectivity directly to it to, again, compromise with beloved on-premise infrastructures and simplify the transition to hybrid cloud.

+**Project Cascade** focuses on DevOps folks by a proposing a unified Kubernetes interface for both on-demand infrastructure and containers across multi-clouds.
+It will leverage Tanzu VM service that lets "kubernetes" interact with VMs.

 ## VMware Tanzu

 ### VMware Tanzu Community Edition